souravpl8092/Youtube-Clone/README.md

+#Youtube

+YouTube is a video-sharing platform owned by Google, where users can upload, share, and view videos.
+The site was created in 2005 by three former PayPal employees, and it has since grown to become one of the most popular websites in the world.
+Users can find a wide variety of content on YouTube, including music videos, comedy skits, educational videos, video blogs (vlogs), and much more.
+Users can also leave comments on videos, and many creators will respond to their viewers.
+Some of the content creator also earn money by monetizing their videos either through ads, sponsorships or subscriber-only access.
+There are also many channels on YouTube that are dedicated to specific topics, such as technology, beauty, and gaming.
+Many people watch YouTube videos on a daily basis and it has become a central part of the internet culture.

 WHAT I WOULD OF DONE DIFFERENTLY:

 Seeing how big this app has become, I would of taken a different route and instead of conditionally rendering the 3 components (YouTubeVids, SearchPage & VideoPage), I would of used React router.